Submitting a Proposed New or Revised Policy

 - University-wide policies with broad institutional application and/or legal implications are routed through the University Policy Committee and follow the processes for policy revisions or proposed new policies outlined below.

-- Policies applicable only to faculty or that relate to academic rules and regulations are routed through existing approval processes within Academic Affairs.
+- Policies applicable only to faculty or that relate to academic rules are routed through existing approval processes within Academic Affairs.

 - Policies applicable only to students and student life are routed through existing approval processes within Student Affairs.